ldci/glfw-red/README.md

 # GLFW Binding for Red Language
 ## http://www.red-lang.org/ http://www.glfw.org/

-This binding has been extensively tested with Mac OSX 10.12.3 and works fine under OSX.
+This binding has been extensively tested with macOS Sierra and High Sierra and works fine under macOS.
 Please adapt path to libraries according your main OS.
-This version can be used with the last glfw version 3.1.0 and later This version requires latest Red master branch version
+This version can be used with the last glfw 3.2.0 library.

+This version requires red 0.6.3.

+Have also a look here ([https://github.com/red/code/tree/master/Library/GLFW]()) for a similar lib developped by talented red user.

 ## NEW VERSION